Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Related Work

 \subsection{Manga Image Editing}

 A wide range of tasks have been studied in manga image editing.
 Representative examples include automatic colorization~\cite{golyadkin2025closing,hensman2017cgan,furusawa2017comicolorization,shimizu2021painting,qu2006manga,kataoka2017automatic,sato2014reference}, text removal~\cite{ko2020sickzil,xie2021seamless}, screentone synthesis~\cite{tsubota2019synthesis,lin2024sketch2manga}, and retargeting~\cite{matsui2011interactive,xie2025screentone}.
-Unlike these task-specific approaches, our method adapts a pretrained image editing model to manga images at inference time, enabling a single model to handle a wide range of manga image editing tasks simply by changing the editing instruction prompt.
-In addition, our approach does not require collecting manga images or training a dedicated model for the target task.
-In our experiments, we evaluate two applications, text removal and screentone synthesis, and compare against models trained specifically for each individual task.
+Unlike these task-specific approaches, our method adapts a pretrained image editing model to each input at inference time without training a dedicated model for the target task.
+It therefore avoids collecting a task-specific manga training set and can change the requested local edit through the instruction prompt.
+Our experiments evaluate this task-flexible adaptation on text removal and screentone synthesis, two complementary tasks for which quantitative evaluation can be constructed using manga with documented research-use permission.